Presentiment of disaster

 every Expressionist who managed to live to the second German disaster (

 the advent of National Socialists rule) saw their paintings at the exhibition named "Degenerate Art"

 Ernst Ludwig Kirchner,

 August Macke, Gabriele Münter

 Fritz Bleyl, Lovis Corinth

 If we would like to name a possible benchmark of the Expressionist movement beginning, then we absolutely surely should refer to "The Scream" by Edvard Munch.
-The primeval, instinctive fear, a mysterious premonition of something inevitable, the nature as an element, the nature that no longer brings peace and rest.
+We can feel the primeval, instinctive fear, a mysterious premonition of something inevitable, the nature as an element, the nature that no longer brings peace and rest.

 Schiele painted "The Family" shortly before his death.
 This is a self-portrait with his wife Edith and their unborn child.
 A strange and terrible family portrait: doomed sadness, humility, presentiment and acceptance of the approaching fate.
 Here, Schiele transforms the nudity of models, which used to be flaunting and extravagant, into the unprotected nakedness.